lukaszromerowicz/personal-react/src/posts/hosting-spa-cloudfront-s3.md

 Amazon Web Services is one of the most popular cloud hosting providers offering a variety of services.
 In this post I will show you how to use two of them: **CloudFront** and **S3** in order to host and serve a Single Page Application.

-We will use an S3 bucket as a storage for our bundled application and a CloudFront distribution as a CDN (Content Delivery Network) to serve them.
+We will use an S3 bucket as a storage for our bundled application and a CloudFront distribution as a CDN (Content Delivery Network) to serve it.

 ## Prerequisites
 Before we can begin we need: